Facts and Figures

 1.8 million

-Burundi is also facing a weakening socio-economic situation exacerbated by the devastating effects of natural disasters and climate change, the COVID-19 pandemic and recurrent gas shortages.
-It is among the world’s 20 most vulnerable countries to climate change, with over 91 per cent of internal displacements caused by natural disasters.
-Floods and landslides triggered by torrential rains and strong winds cause severe damages to households and essential crops in the country, where over 90 per cent of the population relies on subsistence farming.
+Burundi has the second-largest population density in Sub-Saharan Africa and one of the highest in the world.
+In the past decades, the country has witnessed a series of civil unrests, which resulted in large migration flows both within the country and across borders.
+Furthermore, the devastating effects of natural hazards, climate change, the COVID-19 pandemic as well as the war in Ukraine and its effects on the global economic climate further weakened the country’s economy and exacerbated the resource scarcity that Burundi’s population faces.
+Burundi is the 22nd world’s most vulnerable country to climate change (ND-GAIN, 2022), with 89 per cent of internal displacements caused by natural hazards (IOM, May 2023).
+Floods and landslides triggered by torrential rains and strong winds cause severe damage to households and essential crops in the country, where over 90 per cent of the population rely on subsistence farming.

-According to the Displacement Tracking Matrix (DTM), there are over 84,000 Internally Displaced Persons (IDPs) as of April 2022, of which 55 per cent are women and 56 per cent are children.
-Regularly updated figures can be found on the DTM website.
-Based on its Emergency Event Tracking (EET), IOM estimates that from January to December 2021, 113,469 persons were affected by natural disasters, including 35,727 displaced.
+According to IOM’s Displacement Tracking Matrix (DTM) data from May 2023, Burundi counts with over 76,900 Internally Displaced Persons (IDPs) of which 55 per cent are women and 54 per cent children.
+Based on its Emergency Event Tracking (EET) dashboards, IOM estimates that from January to December 2022, 106,698 persons were affected by natural disasters, of which 12,850 were newly displaced.

-The country continues to host around 86,000 refugees and asylum seekers (according to UNHCR, July 2022), mainly from the DRC.
-Burundi has become a departure point for refugees seeking to resettle to third countries.
-It also sees high volumes of cross-border movement of goods and people – primarily traders, workers, refugees and travelers.
+The country continues to host around 86,000 refugees and asylum seekers (UNHCR, July 2022), mainly from the Democratic Republic of the Congo.
+Burundi has thus become a departure point for refugees seeking to resettle to third countries.
+It also sees high volumes of cross-border movements of goods and people – primarily traders, workers, refugees and travellers, which have increased after border closures with neighbouring countries were revoked.

-Lastly, Burundi continues to grapple with the spread of COVID-19, alongside other health risks such as malaria and cholera and the continued risk of the Ebola Virus Disease (EVD) transmission from the neighboring DRC.
-These health risks are exacerbated by the high migration flows of people and goods and low resources to manage them with Burundi’s porous borders.
+Burundi continues to grapple with the spread of COVID-19, alongside other health risks such as malaria and cholera and the continued risk of the Ebola Virus Disease (EVD) transmission from the neighbouring Democratic Republic of the Congo.
+These health risks are exacerbated by the high mobility flows of people and goods and low resources to manage them at the different points of entry between Burundi and its neighbours.

-IOM works closely with the Government of Burundi (GoB) and other partners to implement a well-coordinated response to the country’s core migration-related challenges.
+IOM works closely with the Government of the Republic of Burundi and other partners, including UN agencies and Non-Governmental Organizations to implement a well-coordinated response to the country’s core migration-related challenges.

 Migration Health

-Preparedness and response to internal or cross-border health risks
+Preparing for and responding to internal or cross-border health risks

-In the wake of recent epidemic outbreaks in the East Africa region, notably EVD and COVID-19, IOM Burundi, along with the GoB and other partners, continues to implement a comprehensive programme to support ongoing efforts to prevent, detect and respond to health threats along the mobility continuum, from points of origin and transit to destination and return.
+In the wake of recent epidemic outbreaks in the East Africa region, notably the Ebola Virus Disease and COVID-19, IOM Burundi, along with the Government of the Republic of Burundi and other partners, continues to implement a comprehensive programme to support ongoing efforts to prevent, detect and respond to health threats along the mobility continuum, from points of origin and transit to destination and return.
 Psychological first aid activities and mental health care are a key component of the support provided.
 IOM Burundi’s work is anchored in the Health, Border and Mobility Management (HBMM) framework and Manual on Community-Based Mental Health and Psychosocial Support in Emergencies and Displacement.

 Shelter, Non-Food Items, Sanitation and Hygiene

-IOM Burundi directly provides and promotes appropriate shelter, NFI and WASH interventions (drinking water treatment, latrine design/construction, and hygiene promotion).
-IOM co-leads inter-agency shelter sector coordination and supports the Government to coordinate humanitarian assistance on NFI and WASH.
+IOM Burundi directly provides and promotes appropriate shelter, non-food items (NFI) and Water, Sanitation and Hygiene (WASH) interventions, such as drinking water treatment, latrine design/construction, and hygiene promotion.
+IOM co-leads the inter-agency shelter sector and supports the Government of the Republic of Burundi to coordinate humanitarian assistance on shelter, NFI and WASH.
 It is also a key member of the Cash Transfer and Durable Solutions technical working groups, and a key participant in the National Platform for Risk Prevention and Disaster Management coordination mechanism, led by the Ministry of Public Security.
-IOM Burundi also complements this response through camp coordination and camp management activities in internal displacement sites.
+IOM Burundi also complements this response through camp coordination and camp management activities on internal displacement sites.

 Housing, Land and Property